vertica/client-application-examples/ADO.NET/OAuthSampleApp/README.md

 # Running the app

 To run the sample app, fill out the app.config file.
 It has two sections.
 The 'connection string' section is for the default superuser.
-This is for logging in to setup the OAuth user.
-If you have already setup OAuth in Vertica, ignore it.
+This is for logging in as an admin to setup the OAuth user.
+Adjust the host, port, database, and user values to fit your setup.
+If you have already setup OAuth in Vertica, you don't need to connect as an admin.
 The 'app settings' section is for the OAuth user.
 To connect using OAuth, add your client ID, client secret (if needed), username, password, and token url that you configured with your IDP.

 The first time you connect, user environment variables 'OAUTH_SAMPLE_ACCESS_TOKEN' and 'OAUTH_SAMPLE_REFRESH_TOKEN' are set.
 You could also set the tokens values yourself if you don't want to acquire them through this application.